avigaildanesh/web3-opsec-standard/requirements/02-endpoints.md

 - R-PS-013: Theft or Tampering of Privileged Devices

 ### **Device Management**

-**SP-EP-001: Dedicated Devices**
-- Each organization member must have a device dedicated to organization-related activities and work
-- Devices should have biometric login options, secure boot, and support for full disk encryption
-- Personal devices must never be used for work activities or have access to organization accounts

 **SP-EP-002: Device Supply Chain Security**
 - Dedicated devices should be procured by the organization directly from manufacturers or authorized distributors